 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a hassle which can cause a disruption in your daily life.
-They could cause flooding, bad smells, or even health risks.
-If not promptly dealt with blocked drains can lead to grave problems to your plumbing system, leading to costly maintenance or repairs.
+Blocked drains are a hassle that could disrupt your everyday life.
+They could cause the destruction of your home’s plumbing, unpleasant odours, and even health risks.
+If not promptly dealt with, blocked drains can cause serious issues in your plumbing system, which can lead to costly repair or even replacement.

 Key Takeaways

-- The blockage of drains can affect your daily life and result in flooding, unpleasant smells, and even health issues.
+- Drains that are blocked can interrupt your daily life and result in problems with water, bad smells, and even health risks.

-- Grease, oil and fat accumulations can stick to the pipes’ walls, causing blockages.
-Avoid pouring grease down the drain, or use soap and hot water for cleaning dishes.
+- Oil, grease and fat build-up can clog the pipes’ walls, causing obstructions; try not to pour grease down drains or make use of hot water and soap for cleaning dishes.

-- Tree roots naturally extend themselves into the soil to search for nutrients which may cause significant damage and completely block pipes that can lead to flooding.
-Regularly maintain trees near drainage systems by trimming them.
+- The roots of trees naturally expand into the ground searching for nutrients, which could cause serious damages and blockages to pipes that can lead to flooding.
+Regularly maintain the trees surrounding drainage systems by pruning them.

 - Hair

-In this post, we’ll look at five common causes of blocked drains and ways to keep them from happening.
+In this article, we will explore five causes of blocked drains and the best way to stop them from happening.

-As time passes, tree roots naturally extend themselves into the ground in search of nutrients, which means that they grow toward underground pipes.
-Once they are inside the pipes, tree roots can cause massive damage and even block them leading to flooding.
-It’s important therefore if you have trees nearby to maintain the growth of your trees in the drainage system by trimming them regularly.
+In time, the tree roots naturally expand into the soil in search of nutrients, which implies that they expand towards underground pipes.
+Once inside the pipes, trees roots can cause a lot of damage and may completely block them, leading to flooding.
+It’s crucial, therefore, if you have trees around to regularly monitor the growth of your trees around drainage systems by trimming them in a regular manner.

-It’s easy to assume that flushing non-biodegradable things like the wet wipes, sanitary towel etc. won’t cause any significant problems over the long haul, However, if a large amount of these items are put in the toilets, they’ll build up, pushing other items aside and that block pipes.
-This can cause a bad smell to be released around the toilets and bins too!
-Always be aware of what should be flushed and what shouldn’t (i. that only toilet paper needs to be flushed away).
+It’s not difficult to conclude that flushing biodegradable products such as wet wipes, sanitary towels etc. will not cause any major problems over the long haul, but when too many of these items are flushed in the toilets, they’ll build up, pushing other items aside and in the way of pipes.
+This could result in nasty smells emanating around bins and toilets!
+Always remember what should be flushed and which shouldn’t (i. the only toilet papers should be flushed).

 Cause 4 Cause 4: Hair